contrastsecurity/developer.contrastsecurity.com/docs/getting-started/tutorial-node/index.md

 ---
+title: Securing Node JS Applications
 sidebar_position: 1
 ---

-# Securing Node JS Applications

 Automated tools give developers accurate security context at different phases of development without the need to become a dedicated security expert.
 Choose the part of development that you are securing: